aws-samples/amazon-ivs-simple-chat-web-demo/README.md

 1. If you do not have an AWS account, please see [How do I create and activate a new Amazon Web Services account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
 2. Log into the [AWS console](https://console.aws.amazon.com/) if you are not already.
 Note: If you are logged in as an IAM user, ensure your account has permissions to create and manage the necessary resources and components for this application.
 3. [Test locally or deploy](./serverless/README.md) to your AWS account.
+The CloudFormation template will automate the serverless backend and Amazon IVS channel creation.

 ## Known issues and limitations
 * The application was written for demonstration purposes and not for production use.